iqvis/BLEManager-Android/README.md

 `BLEComponent` have many files that can be helpul to scan,pair,discover services,characteristics and descriptors.
 * Open your project in Android studio.
 * Import `BLEComponent` as a module in your Android Studio.
-* Right click on your project and select the option ìOpen Module Settingî.
+* Right click on your project and select the option ‚ÄúOpen Module Setting‚Äù.
 Now you can see the project structure.
 * Select your project from left side bar under Modules title and multiple option will be open.
 * Click on dependencies from top bar.
-* Click the on ì+î button and select the option ìModule dependencyî from right side bar.
+* Click the on ‚Äú+‚Äù button and select the option ‚ÄúModule dependency‚Äù from right side bar.
 * Add the BLEComponent as a module.

 ## Usage